The Mathematical Symbol "Neither Greater-Than nor Equal To (≱)"

 The "Neither Greater-Than nor Equal To" Symbol (≱)

 In the vast ocean of mathematical notation, symbols play a pivotal role in ensuring precise communication.
 Among them, the ≱ symbol, representing "Neither Greater-Than nor Equal To", is of particular interest.
-This article explores the meaning and usage of this special symbol.
+This short lesson covers the meaning and usage of this special symbol.

 Understanding ≱